FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ### Story

-While weather and vandalism remain major contributors to outages, **human error has emerged as a rapidly growing threat**.
+While weather and vandalism remain major contributors to outages, **human error has emerged as a rapidly growing threat** (see Fig. 2) .
 Since 2018, outages caused by operational mistakes have increased by **108%** (see Fig. 5), making it one of the fastest-rising contributors to grid disruptions.

 This rise is significant because it comes at a time when outage frequency across all categories has already grown sharply — **90.5% in the last 5 years** and **139.4% over 10 years**.
 The data suggests not only external pressure on the grid, but also **internal operational weaknesses** within teams responsible for system oversight and maintenance.